Juan Miguel Zubiri: Early life

-Education and athletics

-Zubiri finished elementary and high school in Colegio San Agustin-Makati.
-He graduated from the University of the Philippines Los Baños with a degree in Bachelor of Science in Agribusiness Management.
+In his early years, Zubiri resided in Alabang, Muntinlupa.
+He finished his elementary and high school education at the Colegio San Agustin-Makati, and graduated with a Bachelor of Science in Agribusiness Management from the University of the Philippines Los Baños.
 He also earned a Master of Environment and Natural Resources Management degree from the University of the Philippines Open University.

+Sports career

+Zubiri is involved in Arnis as a former player and sports executive.
 Zubiri began training for Arnis, a martial art and the national sport of the Philippines, at the age of sixteen.
 He won the Arnis World Championship title in 1989, defeating Jeff Finder of the United States.

-In 2018, he was conferred with an Honorary Fellowship by the Royal Institution of Singapore, an unaccredited institution.

-Political career

-Congress
+He would be elected as the inaugural president and chairman of the Philippine Eskrima Kali Arnis Federation (PEKAF).
+The organization established in 2017 would become the national sports association for the sport of Arnis in the Philippines as an affiliate member of the Philippine Olympic Committee.

+House of Representatives (1998–2007)

-After serving as chief of staff of his father, Rep. Jose Maria Zubiri, Jr., from 1995 to 1998, he ran for the seat representing the third district of Bukidnon to be vacated by his father in the 1998 elections.
+After serving as chief of staff of his father, Representative Jose Maria Zubiri, Jr., from 1995 to 1998, he ran for the seat representing the third district of Bukidnon to be vacated by his father, who was term-limited in the 1998 elections.
 Winning easily in that election, he served his first term in the 10th Congress.
 During his first term, he was one of the members of what the media dubbed as the "Spice Boys", a group of neophyte and two-term congressmen who were openly critical of President Joseph Estrada's administration.
 He was subsequently re-elected to the Philippine House of Representatives in the 2001 and 2004 elections.